Sedation Dentistry / Conscious Sedation

 A Patient's Experience

 "I had an accident, which caused damage to my two front teeth.
 I declined to get them fixed because I was afraid.
-Several friends recommended Dr. Reece.
+Several friends recommended Reece & Jouett Exceptional Dentistry.
 The moment I stepped into the office, I was put at ease.
 Everything was explained to me in detail and all of my questions were answered.
 I was afraid the day of the procedure, but the entire team embraced me and kept me calm.
 Dr Reece patted me reassuringly on the shoulder and shortly after, I had my temporary set of veneers on.
 I didn't feel a thing during the entire procedure!
 I sat up in amazement at my new smile!
 I was complexly calm when I went in for my permanent veneers and once again, it was all over before I even realized what was happening.
 We all celebrated how wonderful my new smile looked.
 Dr. Reece and his team helped me realize that I didn't have to stop smiling or be ashamed of my smile."

 Will I be totally relaxed with sedation dentistry?